-This course begins with reading short stories and finishes with novels, all from the 20th and 21st centuries.
+This course involves reading different texts from the Middle Ages through the 21st century.
 Reading a variety of genres helps students better understand the complex reality of the Hispanic world and exposes students to a variety of writing styles.
-Toward the end of the year, students decide in groups which topics most interest them for their final reading.
+Students will also choose their own texts, and as they gain more confidence and independence, will direct more of their own learning.

 This course aims to teach students about Spain’s rich and multicultural history, while getting to know its intense and unique cinema.
 Students analyze key political movements in Spain, focusing on the 20th and 21st centuries and discover their relationship with the rest of Europe, Latin America and northern Africa.
 This course also covers the history and evolution of Spanish film making, from its inception to today’s movies, with emphasis on the works of Spain’s leading directors: Buñuel, Saura, Almodóvar and Amenábar.
 The class watches and analyzes 10 movies that are particularly representative of the evolution of Spanish cinema.
 Student work is assessed through essays, exams and independent projects.

 This course lays a foundation of art periods up to the time of Goya during the first semester, while second semester focuses on more than 20 contemporary art movements (e.g., Impressionism, Post-impressionism, Fauvism, Expressionism, Cubism, Italian Futurism, Abstraction, Dadaism, Surrealism) that began as reactions to or revivals of these prior movements.
-Students learn to approach contemporary art with an open mind and appreciate the freedom that it offers us.
-Field trips to cities, monuments and museums, workshops and studios of local artists all complement the classroom work and form an essential part of the course.
+We are learning to approach Contemporary Art with an open mind and appreciate the freedom that it offers us.
+Field trips to cities, monuments and museums, workshops and studio visits of local artists are complements to the Classroom work, and form an essential part of the course.